NehangPatel23/Smart-Desk-UI-Project/README.md

 ### **Interview Questions:**

-Certainly, here's a combined summary for all three interviewees for each question:
+Here's a combined summary for all three interviewees for each question:

 **Question 1: What do you use a desk for?**